swansonk14/SyntheMol/README.md

 ### Filter by Similarity to ChEMBL Antibiotics

 Filter to only keep molecules with nearest neighbor Tverksy similarity to the ChEMBL antibiotics <= 0.5 using [chem_utils](https://github.com/swansonk14/chem_utils).

-TODO: check if we want to do this

 Random forest
 ```